Compagnie Internationale des Wagons-Lits: Orient Express

 From 1883, the Orient Express operated between Paris and Istanbul in three nights and three times per week in each direction.
 The Orient Express deployed the first sleeping and dining cars for long-distance train travel in Europe.
 In 2003, the company restored seven cars of the famous Pullman Orient Express and made it available for tourist events.
 After 2007, the night sleeper service named Orient Express only operated between Strasbourg and Vienna.
 Made obsolete by Europe's high-speed rail network, the Orient Express made its last run on 14 December 2009.

 Nord Express

 The Northern Express connected Paris with St. Petersburg (later Riga), via Germany, Poland and Eastern Europe.
-Begun in 1884, the service is now run by DB NachtZug from Paris as far as Hamburg, although it previously served Copenhagen.
+Begun in 1884, the service was run by DB NachtZug from Paris as far as Hamburg, although it previously served Copenhagen, until 2016.